Piano solo & orchestra

-Piano Concerto is my first piece for large ensemble, a 20-minute work in sonata form that aims to bend but not break the expectations that come with the piano concerto genre.
-The first movement opens with a polytonal flurry of sixteenth notes, a verdant flute theme in E minor, and a mysterious F-sharp Phrygian theme in the piano.
-The second movement explores a tension between major and minor and features a forlorn theme in the strings in 2/4 + 3/8 + 3/4 time; this theme builds to a false climax, picks up momentum and tempo, and breaks free into a cathartic final statement.
-The third movement is a light rondo in the style of Ravel's concerto, playing with a rollicking, Spanish-influenced theme in the trumpet; it features a canon where this theme is played over itself at three different tempi.
+Piano Concerto is my first piece for large ensemble, a 20-minute work that gently bends the expectations that come with the sonata-form piano concerto.
+The first movement opens with a polytonal flurry of sixteenth notes, a verdant flute primary theme in E minor, and a mysterious F-sharp Phrygian secondary theme in the piano.
+The second movement explores a tension between major and minor and features a forlorn theme in the strings in 2/4 + 3/8 + 3/4 time; this theme builds to a false climax, picks up in tension and tempo, and breaks free into a cathartic final statement.
+The third movement is a light rondo inspired by Ravel's Concerto in G, opening with a Spanish-influenced theme in the trumpet.
+It features a canon where this theme is played simultaneously at three different speeds.

-I am eternally grateful to Dr. Mark Thomas and the Anthracite Philharmonic for premiering the piece in April 2017.
-It was such fun to play my own music for an audience with such an incredible group!
+I am endlessly grateful to Dr. Mark Thomas and the Anthracite Philharmonic for premiering the piece in April 2017.
+It was such fun to play my own music for an audience with an incredible group from my hometown!